 One of the other great marine highlights we visit on this trip, is a channel that runs through a huge split in Kicker Rock (Leon Dormido), which lies just off San Cristobal Island.
 What we can always be sure of here is the drama of the scenery, enjoyed looking up from the water.
 Birdlife in the form of Blue-footed boobies, Nazca boobies and Magnificent Frigatebirds are quite likely to fly overhead, whilst at the sea surface, turtles often pop up close by.
 If visibility allows, you will be able to see beneath you a huge amount of sea life.
 Leader, Ralph Pannell, has seen as many as 200 Galapagos Sharks here, holding their position in the current, as well as schools of as many as eight Hammerhead Sharks and beautiful Blue Spotted Rays gliding gently past.
-These marine species are nothing to be concerned about, but certainly sights you won't find in many places on our Blue Planet whilst snorkeling.
-It is no wonder that the record breaking freediver, Tanya Streeter, rated the Galapagos as the best place in the World to freedive and snorkel.
+It is not unusual for us to see 40 or more green turtles on a single snorkel here.
+The record breaking freediver, Tanya Streeter, rated the Galapagos as the best place in the World to freedive and snorkel.

 Photography & Insights

 We will have lots of opportunities for photography on this trip, with assistance on the go, evening reviews as requested; and any advice you need before you head to the islands.
 We will also provide talks about the wildlife, marine life and geology of these most special islands, including Galapagos shark research these trips help to fund.